 The effective policy is the policy that would be applied to a request after all applicable policy overrides have been applied.
 The effective policy is determined by comparing the Policy as specified by the IOR with the effective override.
 The effective Policy is the intersection of the values allowed by the effective override and the IOR-specified Policy.
-If the intersection is empty a org.corg.corba.INV_POLICY exception is raised.
+If the intersection is empty a org.omg.CORBA.INV POLICY exception is raised.